1adrianb/face-alignment/README.md

 ### Docker image

-A Dockerfile is provided to build images with cuda support and cudnn v5.
+A Dockerfile is provided to build images with cuda support and cudnn.
 For more instructions about running and building a docker image check the orginal Docker documentation.
 ```
 docker build -t face-alignment .
 ```